newcleo-dev-team/lbh15/docs/source/learn_more.rst

   - For the lower limit of the oxygen concentration times the metal concentration raised to a certain exponent (approach *b*), the validity range is taken equal to that in the approach *a*, that is, [673;1000] *[K]*, but for the following correlations:

-    - Concerning the chromium solubility in LBE given by Courouau in 2004, the upper limit of the validity range is taken equal to the upper limit of the validity range of the corresponding chromium solubility correlation, resulting in the [673;813] *[K]* range;
+    - Concerning the chromium solubility in lbe given by Courouau in 2004, the upper limit of the validity range is taken equal to the upper limit of the validity range of the corresponding chromium solubility correlation, resulting in the [673;813] *[K]* range;

     ..

-    - Concerning the chromium solubility in LBE given by Martynov in 1998, the upper limit of the validity range is taken equal to the upper limit of the validity range of the corresponding chromium solubility correlation, resulting in the [673;773] *[K]* range;
+    - Concerning the chromium solubility in lbe given by Martynov in 1998, the upper limit of the validity range is taken equal to the upper limit of the validity range of the corresponding chromium solubility correlation, resulting in the [673;773] *[K]* range;

     ..